nuprl/website/blog/_src/posts/2016-11-16-constructive-galois-connections.md

 downward-closed \\(R \subset A^{\text{op}} \times B \\).
-Then you can interpret the definition of adjunction in that universe and get that it's the same as a Kleisli Galois connection and that a similar argument to that above argument shows that the "left adjoint" is represented by a monotone function \\(f : A \to B \\):
+Then you can interpret the definition of adjunction in that universe and get that it's the same as a Kleisli Galois connection and that a similar argument to the above shows that the "left adjoint" is represented by a monotone function \\(f : A \to B \\):

 \\[R = \{(x,y) | y \le f(x) \} \\]